I'm a big believer that you will enjoy your tour a great deal more if you get a strong night of sleep between riding days.

 Take your best guess at the coldest nighttime temperatures you will encounter, and select an appropriate bag rated for that temperature.
 If it is warmer than expected, you can always unzip your bag to cool off, and if it is colder than expected, you can wear a jacket and hat at night for some added warmth.
 Keep in mind that a tent or bivy will add a few degrees of warmth, and an additional body in the tent will add even more.

 Self-inflating and air pads tend to be comfortable, while foam pads are high on durability.
 Whatever you choose, make sure you get the sizing right.
 If you prefer sleeping on harder surfaces, you can get away with a thinner pad, and maybe even a 'short' or 3/4-size pad.
 If you are into full comfort or aren't sure what is right for you, go for the full-length pad, or something that measures from a little above your shoulders to your feet.

-There are so many packable pillows out there, that you may as well toss one into your panniers or trailer if you have space.
+There are so many packable pillows out there, that you may as well toss one into your panniers or bikepacking bag if you have space.
 They are very light and very comfortable.
 If you are really cramped for space, you can always toss some clothes into a small bag to be used as a pillow.

 You can put together the perfect collection of camping gear, and it is all for nothing if you don't have a good campsite picked out.
 Take some time to find a flat spot where water won't drain toward your tent.
 Make sure that spot is relatively soft and free of rocks, roots, or other objects that create hard inconsistencies in the earth.
 Try to keep a good distance from sources of bright lights and/or loud noises, such as roadways, or restaurants.
 It's also nice to have a good clear path to the essential facilities, so when nature calls you don't spend too much energy taking care of business.